tilek/about-me/goals_that_interest_me.md

 ## Goal: Everyone is able to move their most important data to any platform.

-## Goal: Everyone is able to easily manage the data about people they know (idea is based on my spreadsheets of people I know)
+## Goal: Everyone is able to easily manage the data about people they know

 ## Goal: Great way to give feedback to and receive feedback from friends.